 In the mixer bowl put 2/3 of flour as well as salt and eggs and start mixing.
 Add milk gradually, until the dough is ready.
 If the quantity of milk is more than needed just add some of the remaining flour until the dough does not stick on to your hands.
 Cover with a clean table napkin and let it rest for half an hour.

-Take small pieces of dough and roll it out on the pasta machine.I have rolled it on the attachment of my electric mixer gradually from number 1, to 5 and then number 8, making sure to add some flour on the rolled out dough.
+Take small pieces of dough and roll it out on the pasta machine.
+See detailed instructions in my video.
+I have rolled it on the attachment of my electric mixer gradually from number 1, to 5 and then number 8.

-Heat the chicken broth or boil water and add olive oil and salt.
-Put the pasta in and stir occasionally as they keep floating.After ten minutes drain and serve in a big platter on in individual plates.
+Heat the chicken broth or boil water and add the salt.
+Cook the pasta for five minutes, stirring them occasionally as they keep floating.

-Grate myzithra on top.
+Grate lots of myzithra on top.

 In a small sauce pan heat the butter, which should be really hot.
 Pour immediately why very hot on top of myzithra.

 The amount of butter used is about 1 tbsp per serving.

 If you are serving them with a tomato sauce you do not add the butter.